jakemoody/courses-plotly-python/chapter1.md

 data = [trace]

-# Plot and embed in ipython notebook!
+# Plot the data as a scatter plot!
 py.plot(data, filename='basic-scatter')

 ```